Erica's fatigue story

 I try and declutter my life, organise myself as much as I can – just silly things, like writing Christmas cards early.
 I have to be careful though.
 If there are too many things on my to-do list it stresses me out.

 Another way I manage my fatigue is that I don’t do evenings.
 I do mornings, I’ll do lunchtimes, and early afternoon, but then my energy levels are sapped.
-So I’ve chosen not to go out in the evenings.
-There are occasions where my husband does go on his own, which is fine.
-We both accept that.
+So I’ve chosen not to make plans in the evenings.
+I've come to terms with that.

 I can be my own worst enemy and overdo it.
 I really have to keep reminding myself that I don’t need to do everything at once.